How struggling households can get federal rental assistance - WTMJ

 There is some concern demand for help may outstrip supply.
 So renters should act quickly or check back often if a program is not immediately available in their area.
 If a renter does not qualify for the federal relief money, they may be able to get help through other programs available in their area.

-“The number one thing renters can do is make a plan,” said Susan Ifill, the chief operating officer at nonprofit housing organization NeighborWorks.
+“The number one thing renters can do is make a plan,” said Susan Ifill, the chief operating officer at nonprofit housing organization NeighborWorks America.
 “Accessing those resources is one thing, but make a plan.”

 That could include talking to a housing counselor or working with your landlord to develop a plan to repay rent or finding new housing.